 After starting in the sports industry, he branched off for several years to develop his skills in traditional advertising.
-There he received experience shooting for clients in the tourism industry, real estate and product marketing.
+There he received experience shooting for clients in the tourism industry, real estate, and product marketing.

 We caught up with him recently to find out more about his background, how his body of work, which can be found at www.alexbrowndop.com has grown over time, and what sets great creators apart from the good ones.

-AB: I am for sure still trying to figure this out!
+Alex Brown: I am for sure still trying to figure this out!
 But working on no/low budget personal work over the years forced me to learn how to shoot and edit to a reasonable level.
 After picking up my first generic production work I soon realised that I needed to be quicker and more confident in what I was doing.
 Being reliable and turning around work fast and accurately is what I would say is most important for creatives to be able to offer.

-AB: Finding work.
+Alex Brown: Finding work.
 The talent pool is extremely saturated no matter where you live, so standing out and being able to pick up work over others is my greatest concern working as a freelancer.

-AB: Apart from while studying, I have not spent more than 1 year in any country for 12 years.
-I was travelling for all sorts of reasons and picked up small bits of work in each location.
-But I was sure there must be a way/future to be able to work remotely to some extent – given the advances in internet speed, connectivity and societies (slowly) changing view on how we choose to spend our working life.
+Alex Brown: Apart from while studying, I have not spent more than 1 year in any country for 12 years.
+I was traveling for all sorts of reasons and picked up small bits of work in each location.
+But I was sure there must be a way/future to be able to work remotely to some extent – given the advances in internet speed, connectivity, and societies (slowly) changing view on how we choose to spend our working life.
 When I discovered 90 Seconds, I was absolutely stoked to start picking up editing projects that I could work on wherever I lived.
 Other than 90, I am spending a lot of time pitching concepts to brands that I want to shoot for, with a focus on sports and outdoors.

-AB: I’d really love to be doing what I do right now, shooting and editing, but of course at a higher skill level.
+Alex Brown: I’d really love to be doing what I do right now, shooting and editing, but of course at a higher skill level.
 More brands are combining video and motion graphics together, so this is an area that I am developing my skills in and hope to land more gigs with going forward.
 Ultimately, in 5 years, I hope that 50% of my workload is handling corporate/event/promotional film, and 50% toward shooting lifestyle projects on location.